kingsdigitallab/alice-thornton/frontend/books/book_one.md

 ## Description

 Small autograph manuscript book (H155mm x W105mm x D24mm) with duodecimo pages and no title page.
 It is bound in contemporary calf skin with some gilt decoration on the cover.
 It extends to 309 pages (although the manuscript is mispaginated and so ends at number 303), with two blank pages at the end, and around 98,000-words.
 The book is arranged under headings.
-It also includes a seven page ‘index’ between pages 299-305.
+It also includes a seven page ‘index’ between pages [299](https://thornton.kdl.kcl.ac.uk/edition/?p0.do=book_one&p0.lo=p.299&p0.vi=modern)-305.
+Before the index, there is a section titled ‘A Recollection of Memorable Accidents and Passages Forgotten to be Entered into My Book’ ([page 285](https://thornton.kdl.kcl.ac.uk/edition/?p0.do=book_one&p0.lo=p.285&p0.vi=modern)).
+Unlike the _Book of Remembrances_ some of these titles are included in the main index ([page 305](https://thornton.kdl.kcl.ac.uk/edition/?p0.do=book_one&p0.lo=p.305&p0.vi=modern)).

 ## Provenance